IncludeSecurity/Memory-Safety-Detector-Rulepack/README.md

-# Memory Safety Detector Rulepack
+# Memory Safety Detector Rulepack (Release v1 April 1st 2024)

 ### What is this project?